No-Name-Yet-Exist/Conceptual-Topology/conceptual_topology.md

 ```

 # Conclusion
-This geometric coherence suggests an underlying semantic structure in natural language—what I call "semantic geometry through conceptual topology".
+This geometric coherence reveals an underlying semantic structure in natural language, formally characterized as *semantic geometry through conceptual topology*.
-The proposed framework draws on category-theoretic notions such as morphisms, commutativity, and fiber structures, reinterpreted within the context of linguistic meaning.
-It opens a pathway toward formalizing metaphor, analogy, and poetic logic in a rigorously structured, yet intuitively visualizable way.
+The proposed framework integrates category-theoretic notions such as morphisms, commutativity, and fiber structures into the modeling of linguistic meaning, enabling a rigorous yet visually tractable formalization of metaphor, analogy, and poetic logic.

-The theory is still evolving, including ongoing work on the self-definability theorem, the theorem of void and absence, and potential applications of Conceptual Topology to generative grammar.

-I believe this framework may serve as a conceptual bridge between semantics and philosophical inquiry—especially in areas such as ontology and epistemology—mediated through the structural language of category theory.

 ### Appendix: